Skip to content

 2. CSS colours defined using rgb SHOULD use the newer syntax (rgb(255 128 0) rather than rgb(255, 128, 0))

-4. CSS MUST work without support for CSS variables
+4. CSS SHOULD work without support for CSS variables

 5. CSS variables COULD be used to enhance customisability